 Some more reasons why wireframes are important:

 a.
-Saves Time
+Saves Time and Helps Gathering Feedback

 For a User Interface and User Experience Designer, gathering feedback from the end-user is very important.
 Wireframes help in achieving this.
 As they are devoid of color, which makes it easier for the end-user to appreciate the UX design functions.

-c.
+b.
 Creating Accurate Designs

 Different types of wireframes help a UI/UX designer create accurate blueprints of his designs.
 As the designer can review where each content will be placed.